barryclark/jekyll-now/_posts/2020-09-20-FRR_bgp_ospf_lab.md

 ---
 layout: post
-title: FRR OSPF/BGP vagrant lab
+title: FRR OSPF/BGP vagrant lab (1/2)
 tags: frr ospf bgp vagrant ansible
 ---
-Some days ago I was working in a project where some virtual machines implemented in AWS would announce services/IP public addresses to the Internet.
+Some days ago I was working on a project where some virtual machines implemented in AWS would announce services/IP public addresses to the Internet.
 While AWS has a nice service (Bring your own IP) for this purpose, this time we need to route this traffic to a local pop where the client has a physical facility full of racks, cables, routers, switches and firewalls.
 You know, the kind of toys that network guys used to love ;)

-I would not give you too much details on the whole picture, but some parts of the project involved the deployment of some virtual routers in AWS, which should exchange routing info via OSPF with routers sited in the local POP, and then they would redistrubute that information to some other BGP peers running in AWS.
+I would not give you too much detail on the whole picture, but some parts of the project involved the deployment of some virtual routers in AWS, which should exchange routing info via OSPF with routers sited in the local POP, and then they would redistribute that information to some other BGP peers running in AWS.

-For this task, virtual routers in AWS, we chose [Free Range router](https://frrouting.org/) which is based on the old Zebra/Quagga implementations.
+For this task, virtual routers in AWS, we chose [Free Range Rrouter](https://frrouting.org/) which is based on the old Zebra/Quagga implementations.
 FRR is an Open Source project backed by a strong community where people of Cumulus/NVIDIA are one of the main contributors.
 So if you ever need to deploy an IP router, FRR is a pretty solid option.

 Why this OSPF <-> BGP redistribution?.
-Well, in this case we did face two constrains:
+Well, in this case we did face two constraints:
 - in AWS only BGP is an option as there is no L2/multicast support for routing protocols like OSPF
 - customer physical equipment could only run OSPF

 So, with all this background, the idea was simple:
 - routers in AWS would receive BGP info from *service publishers*
-- This BGP info would be redistrubuted into OSPF
+- This BGP info would be redistributed into OSPF
-- Router in local POP would recive this OSPF info
+- Router in local POP would receive this OSPF info

 Let me try to draw this idea in a network diagram:
 ![net diagram]({{ site.baseurl }}/images/vagrant_frr_lab_ospf2bgp.jpeg)